q3769/semver-maven-plugin/README.md

 # semver-maven-plugin

-A Maven Plugin to update local POM version in compliancewith [Semantic Versioning 2.0.0](https://semver.org/)
+A Maven Plugin to update local POM version in compliance with [Semantic Versioning 2.0.0](https://semver.org/)

 ## User story